EDUCATION

 With the help of a workflow builder, you can keep all the teams informed and connected.
 One can automate actions at different steps in the student journey.
 (For instance, if the student doesn’t finish the application form, the counselor gets notified).
 Once the application is complete, it is automatically sent to the verification team.
 Accepting or rejecting an application can be based on several automated or manual criteria.

 Duplicate leads are a concern for most educational organizations.
 For example, when a student inquires about your courses on your website and social media, it might create a duplicate record in your system.
-Such duplicate entries decreases the productivity as different counselors may spend time pursuing the same lead.
+Such duplicate entries decrease the productivity as different counselors may spend time pursuing the same lead.
 But a deduplication logic in place ensures the counselors work only on unique leads.
 From a prospect’s perspective, deduplication improves their experience by reducing the chances of redundant communication.

 Admissions CRM makes it easy to filter duplicate leads.
 Instead of creating new records, it updates the existing record with lead activities.
 After filtering the data, the system automatically assigns the lead to the counselors for follow-up.
 This distribution can be done based on specific lead or counselor attributes – unique to an institution.